wearep3r/apollo/README.md

-# 🚀 apollo - a DevOps platform
+# What is apollo?

-**apollo** helps you to get from idea to production fast and safe - you'll be up & running quickly with a cloud-native tech-stack and great operational stability.
-It's made for developers and operators alike.
+apollo is an extensible Docker-based Platform as a Service (PaaS) that helps to get from idea to production fast and safe.

+With apollo, you’re up & running quickly with a cloud-native tech-stack and great operational stability.

 Use this repository as a boilerplate for your own platform or manage your [apollo spaces](#-) using our batteries-included [Docker image](#-).